10 Paid and Open Source Vulnerability Management Tools to Help Your Company Seek and Fix Security Gaps

 - Various payloads.
 Metasploit packs over 500 payloads – static, meterpreter, dynamic payloads, command shell payloads, and many others.

 - Cross-compatibility.
-This tool is compatible with all operating systems, although most pen testers (and hackers) prefer using Metasploit in conduction with Kali or other Linux-based operating systems.
+This tool is compatible with all operating systems, although most pen testers prefer using Metasploit in conduction with Kali or other Linux-based operating systems.

 7. ThreatMapper